google/syzkaller/docs/adding_new_os_support.md

 ## Build files `pkg/`

 - The OS name is added to `pkg/build/build.go` along with the supported architecture
-- Creating a file under `pkg/build/` which contains functions for configuring the build of a bootable image of your targeted kernel, building it, and generating ssh keys which will be used by Syzkaller in order to access the VM. under .
+- Creating a file under `pkg/build/` which contains functions for configuring the build of a bootable image of your targeted kernel, for building it, and for generating ssh keys which will be used by Syzkaller in order to access the VM. under .
 There is a file per each of the supported OSes by Syzkaller where the name pattern is `GOOS.go`.

 - Adding the given target to the `s/makefile/Makefile/`.